tbensky/npct/README.md

 	* For storing each contact, 22 hex-digits are needed (for simplicity, the 22 hex-digits are literally stored in the ESP32 memory): 16 for the ID + 4 for the health code + 2 for the occurrence count.

-	* The logging algorithm is a circular buffer that starts kicking out the oldest name at when 5,000 are stored (seems like one can safely `malloc` 110,000 bytes on the stock ESP32 partition, and 110,000/20 = 5,000 possible name stored.
+	* The logging algorithm is a circular buffer that starts kicking out the oldest name at when 5,000 are stored (seems like one can safely `malloc` 110,000 bytes on the stock ESP32 partition, and 110,000/20 = 5,000 possible names stored.

 	* It maintains a count for repeated incoming names, instead of storing another copy of the same name.
 Counts max out at 255 (8-bits, or two hex digits).